-2. The Property Selection Process
+2. How to Complete the Property Selection Process

 When it comes to property selection, and the vast array of properties available, it’s important to take event guests into consideration when researching and selecting the best one.
 While some attendees may simply be looking for a convenient place to lay their head, others may desire a fully interactive experience with their accommodations.
 Whatever the case, there are a number of elements to keep in mind as you start on the room block agreement process.

-What’s Best for Your Event?
+Determine What’s Best for Your Event

 For those in town for a business conference, chain hotels are a popular choice as they are often budget-friendly and provide just enough basic comfort for a couple days away from home.
 On the other hand, a luxury boutique property may be just the answer for an upscale corporate event – guests will not only enjoy the elegant rooms but will also have access to the extra amenities that come with upper-tier accommodations.